 When is Rent Due

 Rent is due on the date specified in the lease.
 If the tenant fails to pay when due, landlord is entitled to send a three day notice demanding payment of rent.

 Step 1 – Before a landlord can go to court, he has to provide requisite notice to the tenant.
 If it is for non payment of rent, he should provide This 3-day Notice.
 If the tenant has failed to abide by other terms of the lease, the landlord should provide This 10-day Notice.
 If the landlord wants to let a month-to-month tenant that there will be no renewal of the lease, he should use this 30-day Notice Form.

-Step 2 – If the tenant fails to comply with the notice and continues to breach the lease by not paying rent, violating the lease terms or holding over after a lease term is up, landlord may then file a Petition with the Local City, Village or Town Court if the property in question is outside of New York City, or with the Housing Court if the property is in New York City.
-New York has DIY Forms.
-Once you have prepared the forms, you will have to have them notarized and filed with the requisite court.
+Step 2 – If the tenant fails to comply with the notice and continues to breach the lease by not paying rent, violating the lease terms or holding over after a lease term is up, landlord may then file a Petition with the Local City, Village or Town Court if the property in question is outside of New York City, or with the Housing Court if the property is inside New York City.

-Step 3 – Once you have finished filing with the court and have chosen a court date, you must serve the papers on the tenant as set forth on This Webpage.
+Step 3 – Once you have finished filing with the court and have chosen a court date, you must serve the papers on the tenant.
+(For NYC residents as set forth on This Webpage)

 Step 4 – The tenant will then have a chance to show up at court and dispute the matter, or will not show up.
 In either case, if the landlord receives a judgment, the tenant will have to move out.
-In order to receive help from the sheriff, the landlord will have to get a judgment and a warrant for eviction.
-Those forms are also located on the DIY Site.
+In order to receive help from the sheriff, the landlord will have to get a Judgment and a Warrant for Eviction.

 Step 5 – Once you have these forms signed by the court, you can deliver them to the sheriff who will provide a notice of eviction to the tenant.
 The tenant will then have 72 hours to move out before he or she is forced out.